KohanMathers/Brew/README.md

 - Greater or equal to `>=`
 - Less than or equal to `<=`

+### Comments
+Single line comments are also supported provided they begin with `//`. e.g. `// This is a single line comment`

 ### Built-in Functions

 - `print(...)` - Output values to console